Vampire's Kiss: Release

-Vampire's Kiss was released June 2, 1989.
-It grossed $725,131 in the U.S. It was released on home video in August 1990.
+Hemsdale delayed the film's release for approximately 18 months.
+It was released June 2, 1989 and grossed $725,131 in the U.S. It was released on home video in August 1990.
 MGM released it on DVD in August 2002, and Scream Factory released it on Blu-ray in February 2015.
 It was subsequently re-released on Blu-Ray through the MVD Rewind label in June 2022.

 Reception

 Metacritic assigned the film a weighted average score of 30 out of 100, based on 11 critics, indicating "generally unfavorable reviews".

 Variety wrote, "Cage's over-the-top performance generates little sympathy for the character, so it's tough to be interested in him as his personality disorder worsens."

 Caryn James of The New York Times wrote, "[T]he film is dominated and destroyed by Mr. Cage's chaotic, self-indulgent performance."
 Kevin Thomas of the Los Angeles Times called it "a sleek, outrageous dark comedy that's all the funnier for constantly teetering on the brink of sheer tastelessness and silliness."

 Hal Hinson of The Washington Post called the film "stone-dead bad, incoherently bad", but said that Cage's overacting must be seen to be believed.
 Carrie Rickey of The Philadelphia Inquirer called it an "imaginative, if warped, black comedy" that "succeeds as a wicked allegory of What Men Want".

 Rolling Stone critic Peter Travers wrote that the film needs "a stake through the heart".
 Reviewing the film on Blu-ray, Anthony Arrigo of Bloody Disgusting wrote, "The film may not work very well as a comedy, but there's enough of a dark derangement present to make it almost unsettling."